 Tucson Arizona NDT Service

 If you have some construction programs that require welding and processing, you need an on-site welding inspector.
-Our NDT and trained welding inspectors are accredited by AWS QC1 and ASNT SNT-TC-1A and have the necessary training to ensure that the job complies with the applicable code.
+Our NDT and trained welding inspectors are certified by AWS QC1 and ASNT SNT-TC-1A and have the necessary training to ensure that the job complies with the applicable code.
 In terms of our experience and qualifications, we are in a position to determine whether the requirements and standards are being implemented accordingly.
-We’re working with landowners as well as construction companies, and we have so many testing methods that we use.
+We’re continuously working with landowners as well as construction companies, and we have an array of testing methods that we use.
 Some of the approaches that we will use would include:

 Magnetic Particle (MT Testing) and Dye Penetrant (PT Testing)

 Surface crack detection using Magnetic Particle or MT is a method of approach used by our NDT Team in Tucson Arizona.
 This is ideal for the testing of fine cracks and discontinuities on or above the surface.
 Liquid penetrant or dye penetrant testing is another method of surface testing.
 As a necessity, many businesses are doing this as part of fixing their tanks and modifying their pipes.